-- A. All samples shall be representative of the waste treated discharge under conditions of peak load.
+- A. All samples shall be representative of the waste discharge under conditions of peak load.
 Quarterly analyses and sampling shall be performed during the 1st quarter (January, February, and March) the 2nd quarter (April, May, and June), the 3rd quarter (July, August, and September), and the 4th quarter (October, November, and December).
 Semiannual analyses and sampling shall be performed during the 1st quarter (January, February, and March) and the 3rd quarter (July, August, and September).
 Annual analyses shall be performed during the 3rd quarter (July, August, and September) with the exception of bioassessment per MRP section IX, if applicable.
 Should there be instances when monitoring could not be done during these specified months, the Permittee must notify the Regional Water Board, state the reason why monitoring could not be conducted, and obtain approval from the Executive Officer for an alternate schedule.
-Results of monthly, quarterly, semiannual, and annual analyses shall be reported as due date specified in Table E-8 of MRP. - B. Pollutants shall be analyzed using the analytical methods described in 40 CFR parts 136.3, 136.4, and 136.5 or 141 when approved by this Regional Water Board and the State Water Board; or where no methods are specified for a given pollutant, by methods approved by this Regional Water Board or the State Water Board. - C. Laboratory Certification.
+Results of monthly, quarterly, semiannual, and annual analyses shall be reported as due date specified in Table E-8 of MRP. - B. Pollutants shall be analyzed using the analytical methods described in 40 CFR parts 136.3, 136.4, and 136.5; or where no methods are specified for a given pollutant, by methods approved by this Regional Water Board or the State Water Board. - C. Laboratory Certification.
 Laboratories analyzing monitoring samples shall be certified by the State Water Resources Control Board (State Water Board), in accordance with the provision of Water Code section 13176, and must include quality assurance/quality control data with their reports.
-A copy of the laboratory certification shall be provided in the Annual Report due to the Regional Water Board each time a new certification and/or renewal of the certification is obtained. - D. Water/wastewater samples must be analyzed within allowable holding time limits as specified in 40 CFR part 136.3 or 40 CFR part 141 when approved by this Regional Water Board and the State Water Board.
+A copy of the laboratory certification shall be provided in the Annual Report due to the Regional Water Board each time a new certification and/or renewal of the certification is obtained. - D. Water/wastewater samples must be analyzed within allowable holding time limits as specified in 40 CFR part 136.3.
 All QA/QC analyses must be run on the same dates that samples are actually analyzed.
 The Permittee shall retain the QA/QC documentation in its files and make available for inspection and/or submit them when requested by the Regional Water Board.
-Proper chain of custody procedures must be followed and a copy of that documentation shall be submitted with the monthly report. - E. The Permittee shall calibrate and perform maintenance procedures on all monitoring instruments to ensure accuracy of measurements, or shall ensure that both equipment activities will be conducted. - F. For any analyses performed for which no procedure is specified in the United States Environmental Protection Agency (USEPA) guidelines, or in the MRP, the constituent or parameter analyzed and the method or procedure used must be specified in the monitoring report. - G. Each monitoring report must affirm in writing that "all analyses were conducted at a laboratory certified for such analyses by the Environmental Laboratory Accreditation Program (ELAP),

-Division of Drinking Water (DDW) or approved by the Executive Officer and in accordance with current USEPA guideline procedures or as specified in this Monitoring and Reporting Program."
+Proper chain of custody procedures must be followed and a copy of that documentation shall be submitted with the monthly report. - E. The Permittee shall calibrate and perform maintenance procedures on all monitoring instruments to ensure accuracy of measurements, or shall ensure that both equipment activities will be conducted. - F. For any analyses performed for which no procedure is specified in the United States Environmental Protection Agency (USEPA) guidelines, or in the MRP, the constituent or parameter analyzed and the method or procedure used must be specified in the monitoring report. - G. Each monitoring report must affirm in writing that "all analyses were conducted at a laboratory certified for such analyses by the Environmental Laboratory Accreditation Program (ELAP), Division of Drinking Water (DDW) or approved by the Executive Officer and in accordance with current USEPA guideline procedures or as specified in this Monitoring and Reporting Program."